skrattaren/apf.rst/apf.rst

   It can easily be observed that the Mona Lisa's *eyes* follow one around the room; Leonardo da Vinci supposedly achieved this by using some mysterious painting technique that only the greatest of painters are capable of.
-But as Tom Burnham explains in his "`Dictionary of
-  Misinformation_: "The eyes-that-follow-you trick is a simple one, used by innumerable artists in everything from posters to billboards."
+But as Tom Burnham explains in his **Dictionary of Misinformation**: "The eyes-that-follow-you trick is a simple one, used by innumerable artists in everything from posters to billboards."

 - [p.
 143/108] "'Brother Grineldi did the old heel-and-toe trick [...]'"